StacyCash/blog-posts/general/2024/do-whats-best/blog-post.md

 In my head I had this amazing stock control system that would count when things were used, tell them when they needed to order new things, and, you know, just be *amazing*.
 They shot this idea down pretty quickly.
 It just wasnt something that they needed.
 Not only would it be hideously complex, they were so well oiled in their processes that they didn't need it.

 What they did need was a way of knowing where their stock was...
-They had about 20 rolling racks in their stores and inventory was all over the place, and moved as it made sense.
-Every 3 months they did a stock take that would take days to complete.
-Could I write something where in their next stock take they could enter where they found things, and then from then on just print off a list in order of location that they could use to check that everything was where it should be?
+Stock takes took days to complete because they had to find each item in the stores.
+Could I write a stock location system instead, and print off a list in order of location that they could use to to manage the stock checks?

 Not as "wow", but yes, absolutely.
 I made an application in turbo Pascal, installed it on their computers (via 3.5" disks 😅) and they tried it out.
 Their 3 day stock take was reduced to 3 hours.
 Result!